particle-iot/docs/src/content/reference/device-os/firmware.md

 #### data from Buffer - CloudEvent

-Copies binary data from a `Buffer object.
+Copies binary data from a `Buffer` object.
+This is an alternative to using a pointer and length.

 ```cpp
 // PROTOTYPE